SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DBConfiguration_xml.md

 > [!NOTE]
 >
+> - From DataMiner 10.4.2/10.5.0 onwards, this is configured in [DB.xml](xref:DB_xml#configuring-a-size-limit-for-file-offloads) instead.
 > - If no limit is set in DBConfiguration.xml or if the file offload configuration is invalid, the size of the database offload files will by default be limited to 10 GB.
 > - When the specified limit has been reached, the following alarm will be generated: "Max file offload disk usage for certain storages has been reached, new data for these storages will be dropped."

 ## Configuring multiple OpenSearch or Elasticsearch clusters

 It is possible to have data offloaded to multiple OpenSearch or Elasticsearch clusters, i.e. one main cluster and several replicated clusters.
-This <!--Prior to DataMiner 10.3.10/10.4.0 (RN 36399 - reverted in RN 37322), this -->is configured in *DBConfiguration.xml*.
+Prior to DataMiner 10.4.2/10.5.0, this is configured in *DBConfiguration.xml*.
+In later DataMiner versions, it is configured in *DB.xml*.
 For detailed information, see [Configuring multiple OpenSearch clusters](xref:Configuring_multiple_OpenSearch_clusters) or [Configuring multiple Elasticsearch clusters](xref:Configuring_multiple_Elasticsearch_clusters).